basp/sandbox-old/README.md

 happens, this is the number one priority because the client is expecting an immediate response still.

+In the example above you can see we have a `cont` returned.
+Whenever we get one we should execute it as fast a as possible.

 ##### `delayed`
 This is an array of *delayed* frames.
 These are `DelayedFrame` instances that have a pointer to the `Frame` to execute and a delay time in seconds.
 The host is expected to push these onto a queue and execute them at a later point.

+There are no delayed tasks in the example above (the `log` builtin is immediate) but the empty array is there.

 #### suspending
 One of the main features of LambdaMOO is the ability to `suspend` execution.